huynhminhtufu/prc391-project/README.md

 ## Scalable Architecture: Microservices
 - System Architect is based on scaling `Microservices` principles.
-- Everything in system is a Docker image (Dockerized), and be able to run on a Kubernetes Cluster (Google Kubernetes Engine with Load Balancer) as a `container`.
+- Everything in system is a Docker image (Dockerized), and be able to run on a Kubernetes Cluster (Google Kubernetes Engine with Load Balancer) as `containers` with specific `environment variables`.
-- How it scale: GKE Cluster managed, the system will auto scale up or scale down the instances to match up with the traffic.
+- How it scale: Google Kubernetes Engine (GKE) Cluster managed, the system will auto scale up or scale down the containers (nodes) to match up with the traffic, due to our configurations.
-- **Backend** implements several services to handle all actions: User API, Confession API, DMS (create & excute query).
-Communication between internal services use **high performance gRPC** (http/2) with Protobuf.
+- **Backend** implements several services to handle all actions: User API, Confession API, DMS (Database Management System which create & excute query).
+Communication between internal services use **high performance gRPC** (http/2) with Protobuf (binary buffer).
 - **Frontend** implements with Single Page Application, based `Universal Web App` and `Progressive Web App`.
 Implement a **Javascript SDK** separated to wrap Service Caller, easy hand-on and maintainance.
     - Technical Paper: [How we build scalable React app in FPTU.tech from scratch](https://kipalog.com/posts/Thiet-ke-scalable-React-App-tu-dau)
 - **Database** implemented with MySQL Server (RDBMS) and Google Firebase Database (NoSQL).